shijie-jin/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

+Hello!
 I am a Ph.D.
 Candidate at Duke University in the Department of Economics.
 I specialize in industrial organization and applied microeconomics.
 Specifically, my research focuses on the topics of innovation, competition, and regulation.